 Payment under the terms of the insurance shall be made in case of duty incurred death or total disability sufficient to cause the granting of pension under the respective pension programs.

-C. Wisconsin Retirement Fund:

-1. The City will contribute on behalf of the employees the full cost of the employees' share of contribution to the Wisconsin Employee Retirement Fund, unless otherwise specifically prohibited from doing so by statute.
+- C. Wisconsin Retirement Fund: - 1.
+The City shall pay the employer required portion of the Wisconsin Retirement Fund contributions, unless otherwise specifically prohibited from doing so by statute.